-- Ferndale Road Diet.
+- Ferndale Lane Reduction.
 Pleasant Ridge and Ferndale were jointly awarded over $2 million in TAP grant funding from the State for non-motorized improvements to Woodward.
 The project will narrow Woodward from 4 to 3 lanes in each direction in Ferndale, and add two-way cycle tracks on both sides of Woodward in most of Ferndale and a portion of southbound Woodward in Pleasant Ridge.
 This project will create continuous separated bicycle infrastructure from 8 Mile to 696.
 Pleasant Ridge has a small portion of this overall project.
 Our local match amount is estimated to be $140,000, which will be provided by our major streets fund.
 No general fund or local property tax money will be used to fund this project.

 Pleasant Ridge Streetscape and Cycle Track Project

 The streetscape and cycle track project on the northbound side of Woodward will:

 - Add a new two-way cycle track from Sylvan to 696 along Woodward and Main Street.
 The cycle track will be at sidewalk level, and it will be separated from Woodward traffic by trees and parking spaces.
 South of Sylvan the bicycle route will shift to the alley until the new cycle track starts in Ferndale south of Oakridge.

 - Replace a significant amount of the old paver bricks with new green planting areas.
 These green areas will be more attractive, and will also help capture rainwater.